-Developed in Sweden by biologist Susanne Wiigh-Mäsak, Promession is an environmentally friendly form of burial that takes full consideration of the biological realities to which a corpse is subjected.
+Developed in Sweden by biologist Susanne Wiigh-Mäsak, Promession is an environmentally friendly alternative to cremation that takes full consideration of the biological realities to which a corpse is subjected.
 Promession is a relatively simple process that through freezing and vibration, breaks down human remains into a fine powder, with no release of toxins into the air or high energy use usually associated with cremation.

 After the funeral service, the body and coffin are removed into a chamber where it will be slowly frozen to -18°Celsius.
 Once frozen, it is ready to be placed on a moving platform that will transport the coffin through the different stages of the process; this part of the process takes place within a sealed unit called a Promator.

 The coffin is then weighed to determine how much liquid nitrogen will be required to freeze the body to -196°C. This cooling process will take 2 hours and the liquid nitrogen will meanwhile harmlessly evaporate into the atmosphere.
 (Nitrogen is 80% of the air we breath).